Growing A Law Firm | Expanding Your Law Practice

 Over three years, I examined ways to raise capital.
 I have tried many different business models.
 Once I found the right model, I was able to amass millions of dollars in new capital for business expansion.

 What I learned along the way is to take care of your investors.
 It may seem trite, but investors can literally be your best friend or worst nightmare.
 Honesty and integrity will garner their support when it’s most needed, such as offering recruitment incentives like a substantial bonus for a new lawyer.
-Expect many angry phone calls and e-mails if you ignore their enquiries or withhold information.
+Expect many angry phone calls and e-mails if you ignore their inquiries or withhold information.
 Treat your investors like partners.
 They are not a faceless bank.

-3. Involve the law society.
+3. Involve the law society

-4. Build a close relationship with a marketing firm.
+4. Build a close relationship with a marketing firm

 With business growth comes the need for effective marketing.
 Your law practice will guide the marketing strategy.
-Common marketing spends include pay-per-click (Facebook and Google), search engine optimization and social media.
+Common marketing spends include pay-per-click (Facebook and Google), search engine optimization, and social media.
 Google SEO is at the top of its field in that regard.

 Some law firms allocate their marketing spend on multi-media campaigns – billboards, radio, even advertisements on top of urinals at airports.
 This strategy can be effective for injury law, where anyone can be a potential client.
 It may not work well for other practice areas.
 The lesson is, know your target market.

-5. Know your numbers.
+5. Know your numbers

 Law school may not have prepared you to view operating a law firm like a business nor do all lawyers agree that it is one.
 Regardless, you need to know your numbers.